Moving to Ireland for third-level education

 Universities in Ireland are State-funded, but they are generally autonomous.
-University students qualify with Ordinary Bachelors degrees (NFQ Level 7) or Honors Bachelors degrees (NFQ Level 8).
-You can choose from 4 universities in Ireland.
+There are 7 universities in Ireland.
 These include:

-There are several colleges of education in Ireland, providing specialised training for primary school teachers.
+There are several colleges of education providing specialised training for primary school teachers.

 In addition to the State-funded colleges, there are a number of fee-paying third-level educational institutions offering courses, mainly in professional vocational training and business.
 Some of these colleges are linked to universities or professional associations and their qualifications may be accredited accordingly.
 Others offer Quality and Qualifications Ireland accreditation.
 It is important to check out the accreditation on offer before you choose your course.

 Picking a course